Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

 The coefficient of $\alpha$ in the triple bracket \eqref{Jac1} is

 Finally the constant coefficient is

 so that

 In order to check the Jacobi identity, we have to consider the sum $S_2$, $S_1$ and $S_0$ over cyclic permutations of $(Xx,Yy,Zz)$ of the three terms $P_2$, $P_1$ and $P_0$.
-We consider successivley these three coefficients.
+We consider successively these three coefficients.
 0,2 truecm

 {\sc Term of degree 0}: We first have

 Indeed, we have

 where